 In this episode, Deloitte China’s Vivian Jiang and Ricky Tung give their perspectives on the impact of COVID-19 on manufacturing in China.
 They expand on the impact on Chinese companies’ supply chains and discuss how they can mitigate risks in their supply network.
 They also share how Chinese companies are working to ensure the health and safety of their employees, and the innovative ways they are working with the Chinese government.

 Impact of COVID-19 on manufacturing in Japan

 Vincent Rutgers interviews Deloitte Japan’s Koji Miwa on the impact of COVID-19 on manufacturing in Japan.
-Miwa-san discusses how Japanese companies are looking toward digital technologies to protect their workers and move forward.
-He also shares how manufacturers' supply chains have been affected and what Japanese companies are doing to solve their supply chain issues.
+Miwa-san discusses how Japanese companies are looking towards digital technologies to protect their workers and move forward.
+He also shares how manufacturer’s supply chains have been impacted, and what Japanese companies are doing to solve their supply chain issues.
 Miwa-san emphasizes that strong leadership from top management is critical for Japanese companies to survive after COVID-19.